Teachers, Authors, Speakers, Writers And Experts!

 My blog business was still successful.
 Even if my traffic had halved, I still had a lot of people on my newsletter and more signing up every day.

 I also had a lot to teach.
 Many years ago I had set aside plans to create a series of training guides, and there was plenty of demand for the courses I had closed down, Blog Mastermind and Membership Site Mastermind, which I could teach fresh.

-The most important thing however was where my heart was.
-I realised that what I enjoy the most is blogging, writing, creating multi-media content, teaching others how to break free from a job and interacting with the online community I am a part of.
+The most important thing, however, was where my heart was.
+I realized that what I enjoy the most is blogging, writing, creating multi-media content, teaching others how to break free from a job and interacting with the online community I am a part of.

 I can never be certain of course given the nature of Google’s algorithms, but the changes I made to my blog I believe worked.
 Within two months my traffic was back to where it was two years ago.

 Although I felt more clarity about what I wanted to do, I still felt lacking in confidence.

 You might find it hard to believe that someone who had so much success online before could find themselves lacking in confidence.
 I pride myself on results.
 I want to be able to show people tangible outcomes based on things I know and do that work.
 If I’m not walking my own talk, so to speak, I don’t feel confident.

 If I needed money I could simply put ads back on my site and start promoting affiliate products again.
 However I didn’t want to return to that strategy, I felt pulled in a different direction.